Find flights

 First

-SWISS’s more premium fare offering is First, which is available only on intercontinental flights.
-On Boeing 777-300ER and Airbus A340-300 planes, the First Class seats are private suites with lie-flat beds, storage and 32-inch video screens.
-Airbus A330 planes have more traditional First Class seats that convert into lie-flat beds and can be separated with privacy screens.
+First is the top-tier offering on SWISS, available on all long-haul flights.
+You’ll find two configurations depending on your aircraft: Boeing 777-300ER planes feature private suites with lie-flat beds, storage, and 32-inch video screens.
+Airbus A330 planes have more traditional First Class seats that convert into lay-flat beds and can be separated with privacy screens.

-First Class travellers can pre-select their meals on SWISS up to 24 hours ahead of a flight.
-The food tends to be high-end and SWISS often enlists notable chefs and restaurants to create their meals.
-Vegetarians and vegans are especially looked after on SWISS, with meals created by the beloved Zurich restaurant Hiltl.
+First Class travellers can pre-select their meals up to 24 hours before a flight.
+The food is generally high-end, with SWISS often teaming up with notable chefs.
+Vegetarians and vegans are particularly well catered for, with meals created by the beloved Zurich restaurant Hiltl on intercontinental flights from Switzerland.

 A ticket in First includes what SWISS calls First Service Benefits.
-This means you get access to a separate check-in desk, airline lounges and additional checked luggage (up to three pieces).
-You also get Zimmerli of Switzerland pyjamas and a chic Zimmerli × SWISS amenity kit, which features brands like Rohner and VIU.
+This gets you a separate check-in desk, lounge access, and a generous checked luggage allowance (up to three pieces).
+You also get pyjamas from Zimmerli of Switzerland and a chic amenity kit featuring brands like Rohner and VIU.

 Business

-SWISS Business cabin is available both on long-haul flights overseas and short-haul flights within Europe.
-For short-haul flights, passengers can expect premium service, extra checked bags and lounge access.
+The SWISS Business cabin is available on both long-haul international flights and shorter hops within Europe.
+For short-haul flights, you can expect premium service, extra checked bags, and lounge access.
 Although the seats are more traditional, no one will be in the adjacent seat when you book a Business Class ticket.

-On long-haul flights, Business seats function as both workspaces and lie-flat beds.
-They also have a massage feature.
-The Boeing 777-300ER and the Airbus A340-300 planes have more spacious Business seats that have extra privacy and added storage compared to the Airbus A330-300 planes.
+Long-haul Business seats work as both 6.5-foot lie-flat beds and functional workspaces, with a massage feature built in.
+The Boeing 777-300ER and Airbus A340-300 planes offer more spacious Business seats with extra privacy and storage compared to the Airbus A330-300 planes.

-Business Class passengers are offered lounge access, additional checked luggage (up to two pieces) and priority check-in and boarding.
-SWISS provides amenity kits from Victorinox to travellers, although they are not quite as fancy as those given in First.
-Business is a great option for overnight flights or as a splurge when flying overseas, but it’s less worthwhile on the short-haul journeys.
+Business Class passengers get lounge access, two checked bags (2 x 32 kg), and priority check-in and boarding.
+SWISS provides amenity kits from Victorinox, which are nice, just not quite as fancy as the ones in First.
+Business is a great option for overnight flights, but it’s probably not worth the splurge on shorter journeys.

 Premium Economy

 Premium Economy is a great choice on long-haul flights and is available on Boeing 777-300ER and Airbus A340-300 planes.
-The seats are notably comfortable, with 39 inch recline and large entertainment screens.
-They’re designed with a hard shell so that reclining doesn’t disturb the person behind you.
+The seats are comfortable, with about 39 inches (99 cm) of pitch, a generous recline, and 15.6-inch entertainment screens.
+They’re designed with a hard shell, so reclining doesn’t disturb the person behind you, a feature that should honestly be on every plane.

-The food in Premium Economy is similar to that in Economy but with more selection and a welcome drink.
-Wine, beer and spirits are included, and vegetarians can enjoy dishes from Hiltl.
-The meals tend to be decent in both Premium Economy and Economy, and travellers can pick a main course inspired by the country on flights departing from Switzerland.
+The food in Premium Economy is a step up from Economy with more selection and a welcome drink.
+Alcohol, wine, and beer are included, and vegetarians can enjoy dishes from Hiltl.
+The meals are decent, and on flights from Switzerland, you can pick a ‘SWISS Taste of Switzerland’ main course option.

-Premium Economy passengers get an extra baggage allowance (up to two checked bags) and a toiletries bag with a toothbrush and toothpaste, a sleeping mask and earplugs.
-There are no additional benefits like priority check-in, which is something to consider when booking.
+Premium Economy passengers get an extra baggage allowance (two checked bags at 2 x 23 kg) and a toiletries bag with the essentials including a toothbrush, toothpaste, sleeping mask, and earplugs.
+Just a heads-up, there are no extra perks like priority check-in or priority boarding, which is something to consider when booking.

 Economy

-Economy seats are typical for a European airline and are relatively comfortable depending on your height.
-On Boeing 777-300ER and Airbus A340-300 planes, each seat has its own 11-inch screen, a drink holder and a 31-inch seat pitch.
-On Airbus A330-300 planes, seats have USB chargers but no screens.
+The seats are pretty standard for a European airline and comfortable enough.
+On the Boeing 777-300ER and Airbus A340-300, each seat has its own 11-inch screen and a 31-inch seat pitch.
+On the Airbus A330-300, seats have USB chargers and personal screens, contrary to what you might have heard.

 Seat selection

-Flex and Classic fares can book a seat in advance for short-haul flights, but on long-haul flights, Classic passengers will need to pay a fee.
+In Economy on European flights, Flex and Classic fares can book a standard seat in advance for free, but on long-haul flights, Classic passengers will need to pay a fee – only Economy Flex includes free seat selection on these routes.
 Light passengers can pay to pick a seat on European flights.
-Economy travellers can also pay for Preferred Zone seats, which are located towards the front of the plane and include priority boarding.
+Economy travellers can also pay for Preferred Zone seats at the front of the plane.

-SWISS implements additional fees for Extra Legroom seats, which offer even more legroom.
-The fees vary based on the flight distance and whether the flight is via SWISS or their affiliate airline Edelweiss.
-The best way to navigate the seat selection process is to use SWISS’s website to view the specific cost of each seat on your flight.
-If you’re picky about seats, I recommend avoiding the Light fare.
+SWISS also charges extra for certain seat types including Extra Legroom seats.
+The fees vary based on the route, and Edelweiss-operated flights (LX8000–LX8999) are excluded from some seat options.
+The best way to figure it out is to check the SWISS website for the specific cost on your flight.
+If you’re picky about where you sit, I’d recommend avoiding the Light fare.

 Entertainment and Wi-Fi